 01 of 05

 Even rapper Soulja Boy is a Native Roots fan.
-During a visit to Denver last year, he had his drive take him and his entourage to Native Roots’ downtown Denver store.
+During a visit to Denver, he had his driver take him and his entourage to Native Roots’ downtown Denver store.
 Curious what he purchased?
 The budtenders hooked him up with some indica-dominant hybrids per his request.

 02 of 05